-I installed it on a few low powered laptops, and wanted to get a good idea how it really was performing.
+I installed it on a few low powered laptops and wanted to get a good idea of how it really was performing.
 So far, it’s been a very smooth experience, but the most interesting part of this endeavor has been using Netdata to monitor my machine in my browser.
-Usually I’ll use Htop, Glances, and Nmon along with built in Linux shell based tools to analyze and monitor my systems.
+Usually, I’ll use Htop, Glances, and Nmon along with built-in Linux shell-based tools to analyze and monitor my systems.
 I decided to give Netdata a spin, and I think I like it.

 You’ll probably see this tool’s full potential more applicable to server builds, but I can also see this useful for a standalone machine.

 The latest MX Beta I installed – It’s no secret I’m a MX fan.